 - You create your push notification like this – it won’t take you a couple of minutes.
 Click to send.

 - Your notification message is sent to the browser’s server (e.g. Google, Mozilla)

 - The browser’s server will instantly deliver the message to the user, guide them back into your website.

 Currently this “Push API” is only supported by Google Chrome (including Android) and Mozilla Firefox.
 Apple’s Safari is using a similar but different technology, so it doesn’t work right now with PushCrew but they’re working on it.
 Apparently there’s no similar service available with Internet Explorer yet.
 But did you know this….which browsers are popular right now?

-This is the most used browsers statistics provided by w3schools.com and, I was quite taken aback actually.
+This is the most used browser statistics provided by w3schools.com and, I was quite taken aback actually.
 Google Chrome’s share is so dominant, followed by Firefox.
-IE has a minority share comparing to these two.
+IE has a minority share compared to these two.
 It means the notification by Push API can be sent to 87.7% of web users.
 That’s great!